annotation/text-fabric/tf/docs/about/annotateBrowser.md

-# Annotate tool in TF Browser
+# Named Entity tool in TF Browser

 We explain the manual annotation process with a leading example:
 [`HuygensING/suriano`](https://github.com/HuygensING/suriano).